Cocodayow/Embedded-System/Reports/README.md

 # Assignments

-Each folder contains a weekly report
+There's a weekly report in each folder